Water: (See notes below for drinking water and bathroom facilities.)

 Bathroom Facilities: Flush toilets are available year-round in the Visitor Center.
 These facilities are wheelchair accessible.
 Vault toilets are available year-round throughout the park.
-Restrooms at Lakeview and the Lower Sanitation building in the campground are now closed for the season.
-The Upper Sanitation building will remain open through 10/23/16.
+Restrooms at Lakeview and the Upper and Lower Sanitation buildings in the campground are now closed for the season.

 Showers: The campground has two modern shower buildings - the Upper and Lower Sanitation buildings.
 See 'Bathroom' notes for fall closing/spring opening dates.

 Dump Station: The dump station is now closed for the season.

 Campgrounds: The park has 69 non-electric sites.
 Camping is available year-round.
 Three group campsites are also available.
 After snowfall, all but 2 or 3 campsites are walk-in only (campground roads are not plowed).
 When our campground office is closed, firewood is available at the Visitor Center until 9 p.m. (front desk or Greenview office at the end of the hall).

 Electric Sites: No electric sites at this park.

 Contact Notes: Best time to contact the park: